CCAT: Mod-Cam Readout Overview and Flexible Stripline Performance: Abstract

 \section{Abstract}

-The CCAT Observatory's first-light and commissioning instrument, Mod-Cam, is nearing readiness for deployment to the Fred Young Submillimeter Telescope (FYST) in the Atacama Desert in northern Chile.
-In-lab testing of Mod-Cam and the first CCAT instrument module, a 280 GHz broadband camera fielding over 10,000 kinetic inductance detectors (KIDs), is currently underway.
-CCAT's first-generation science instrument, Prime-Cam, will field approximately 100,000 KIDs across seven instrument modules.
-Like Mod-Cam, it employs 46~cm long low-thermal-conductivity flexible circuits (``stripline") between 4~K and 300~K to connect large arrays of multiplexed detectors in each instrument module to readout electronics.
-The 280~GHz camera currently installed in Mod-Cam uses six striplines to read out its over 10,000 detectors across 18 RF chains, each individual stripline containing six traces.
-In-lab testing thus far has allowed us to begin optimizing the attenuation in the readout chains for each of the three detector arrays in the 280~GHz module and demonstrate simultaneous readout of all networks using CCAT's RFSoC warm readout electronics.
-Here we present an overview of the Mod-Cam cold readout and discuss the stripline performance by investigating how its thermal conductivity impacts Mod-Cam and Prime-Cam cryogenic performance.
-We also report on stripline electrical transmission and crosstalk, identifying transition printed circuit boards (PCBs) as the dominant source of crosstalk.
-Using this result we outline design improvements to these PCBs that enhance isolation between readout networks.
+The CCAT Observatory's primary science instrument, Prime-Cam, is nearing readiness for deployment to the Fred Young Submillimeter Telescope (FYST) in the Atacama Desert in northern Chile.
+When fully deployed, Prime-Cam will field approximately 100,000 kinetic inductance detectors (KIDs) across seven instrument modules making both broadband and polarimetric measurements.
+Meanwhile, in-lab characterization of the first CCAT instrument module, a 280 GHz broadband camera fielding over 10,000 KIDs, is currently underway in the testbed instrument Mod-Cam.
+Both Mod-Cam and Prime-Cam will employ 46~cm long low-thermal-conductivity flexible circuits (``stripline") between 4~K and 300~K to connect large-format arrays of multiplexed KIDs in each instrument module to readout electronics.
+The 280~GHz camera currently installed in Mod-Cam uses six of these striplines to read out its over 10,000 detectors.
+We have examined the thermal and electrical performance of the stripline installed in Mod-Cam in an effort to better optimize the readout chain for deployment in Prime-Cam.
+We begin by characterizing the OFHC copper in the stripline traces, allowing for the estimation of thermal loading through these flexible circuits in their configurations in both Mod-Cam and Prime-Cam.
+We then directly measure the thermal conductivity of the stripline, finding it is best described by $kA~=~22\pm6~T^{0.84\pm0.09}~\mathrm{\mu W~m~K^{-1}}$ for temperature ranges of $6~\mathrm{K} < T < 20~\mathrm{K}$ and $kA~=~0.6\pm0.3~T^{-0.4\pm0.1}~\mathrm{mW~m~K^{-1}}$ for ranges from $20~\mathrm{K}< T < 80~\mathrm{K}$.
+Following our thermal characterizations, we report on the transmission and crosstalk properties of the Mod-Cam readout chain, isolating elevated crosstalk to SMP-SMA transition printed circuit boards (PCBs) that interface with the stripline.
+This finding validates the stripline circuit as a viable high-density cabling option for large-format array readout.